 New Zealand Post has been the only issuer of legal-tender commemorative coins since 2002.
 The private company New Zealand Mint also produces commemorative coins, though its New Zealand-themed coins are not legal tender.

 British explorer James Cook presented Māori chiefs with medals in 1773, during his second Pacific voyage.
-Featuring King George III on one side and Cook’s ships the Resolution and Adventure on the other, they were struck by Matthew Boulton of Birmingham for Sir Joseph Banks, who was supposed to have accompanied Cook on the voyage, but did not after a disagreement.
+Featuring King George III on one side and Cook’s ships the Resolution and Adventure on the other, they were struck by Matthew Boulton of Birmingham for the naturalist Joseph Banks, who was supposed to have accompanied Cook on the voyage, but did not after a disagreement.
 The medals were produced to commemorate the journey and to distribute to locals as proof of discovery, in an age where European countries were competing to find ‘new’ lands.
-The medals were distributed in the South Island and the known surviving ones were later found far from where they had been handed out.
+The medals were distributed in the South Island and some were later found far from where they had been handed out.
 It is possible that they were traded by Māori as a form of currency.

 The Waitangi crown, which was issued in 1935, is not strictly a commemorative coin, but because of the circumstances of its issue it functions like one.
 The issue was limited and the government charged more for each coin than its face value (five shillings), so the coins were purchased as souvenirs and did not circulate.
 They show Ngāpuhi chief Tāmati Wāka Nene and the first governor of New Zealand, William Hobson, shaking hands above the word ‘Waitangi’.
 The design was created by New Zealander James Berry and adapted by Englishman Percy Metcalfe.